Ricoh WG-60 vs Sony A6400

 The WG-60 can be obtained in two different colors (black, red), while the A6400 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6400 is notably larger (5 percent) than the Ricoh WG-60.
-It is worth mentioning in this context that the WG-60 is splash and dust resistant, while the A6400 does not feature any corresponding weather-sealing.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.
 More than that, the WG-60 is water-proof up to 14m and can, thus, be used for underwater photography.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the WG-60 has a lens built in, whereas the A6400 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A6400 and their specifications in the Sony E-Mount Lens Catalog.